 We had a contact in every town, and we were really autonomous.
 It was great for me, because although there are many locations that are linked to my story in the film, I also wanted the film to push me forward.
 I wanted an aspect of pure discovery, of improvisation, of simultaneous writing.
 The trip of this character in the film allowed me to write this part of the film little by little, as I was living it.
 This was the strongest moment for me, because it was a rather unique experience — I felt like I was recovering a complete innocence.
 We would arrive to the locations, and we’d discover where we would shoot just as we went — including flats we would find just on the day, which forced me to improvise little scenes on the spot.
 That was really fascinating.

-7R: Was this the first time you did improvisations in one of your films?
+7R: Was Maya the first time you did improvisations in one of your films?

 My films are, before anything else, portraits; I try to make my characters live.
 The time of the film is the time that will be necessary to make their presence felt.
 Once the characters are really incarnated, once we’ve had time to look at them, to let them live and exist without burdening them with messages, intentions, external things — there’s a moment where a truth of the characters appears.
 My films really are about presence.
 They’re attempts to incarnate characters in their truth, in their truth of the moment, and not after theoretical ideas of what defines them.
 He does this, he does that — no.

 7R: Eden was about this young man who sort of lets himself get carried away through life.
 When he finally realises, it’s already been twenty years, and it’s too late.
 I feel like Maya pushes this even further, with the journalist letting himself get carried into this relationship: he’s older; he’s not from here; she’s much younger; he’s going to break her heart…